Westbrook, Maine: Education

+Westbrook High School's meal programs became one of Maine's first certified halal school meals programs in the state in April 2024.
+The meals are certified by the Islamic Food and Nutrition Council of America.

 The Wescott Junior High School building is now the Westbrook Community Center, with Westbrook Middle School occupying a newly constructed and subsequently expanded facility on a different site down the road from Westbrook High School.
-Other former schools in the city include Prides Corner Elementary School, which was closed in 2012 and subsequently demolished, with apartments and houses built on the property.
+Other former schools in the city include Prides Corner Elementary School, which was closed in 2012 and then demolished, with apartments and houses built on the property.